ezachrisen/indigo/guide.md

 ## Rules using protocol buffer types
 Rules using protocol buffer types work exactly like rules with simple types such as strings and numbers.

-> The code in this section is from the indigo/cel/example_test.go:Example_protoBasic
+> The code in this section is from cel/example_test.go:Example_protoBasic

 In some ways, using protocol buffers instead of native Go types is easier, because in the schema declaration we simply provide an instance of the protocol buffer type we want to use in the ``indigo.Proto`` type.
 We do not have to specify each field inside the protocol buffer, or the type of values in lists and maps.
 Nor do we need to define any nested structs or imported types.
 The protocol buffer definition itself takes care of this for us: